Children lost in flooding as US endures extreme weather, from smoke up north to heat in the West

 The Vermont Emergency Management agency reported that swift-water rescue teams conducted an additional six rescues overnight.
 The agency also was monitoring areas at risk for landslides.

-U.S. Transportation Secretary Pete Buttigieg and Vermont Gov. Phil Scott on Monday toured some of the destruction from recent torrential rains, including a damaged inn that was cut in half by flood waters.
+U.S. Transportation Secretary Pete Buttigieg and Vermont Gov. Phil Scott toured some of the destruction from recent torrential rains on Monday, including a damaged inn that was cut in half by flood waters.

 More rain was forecast for Tuesday.